support@meisterdrucke.com · 0043 4257 29415

 Configure art print

-Mask, Olmec Culture by Pre Columbian.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Mask, Olmec Culture by Pre-Columbian.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 pre-columbian · precolumbian · mexican · mesoamerica · mesoamerican · archaic · stylised · naive · burial · face · head · funerary · wooden · carved · carving · central american · American Museum of Natural History, New York, USA / Bridgeman Images